 - You shared eating or drinking utensils

 - They sneezed, coughed, or somehow got respiratory droplets on you

 What is the contact assessment process?

 SAFER staff are trained on confidentiality and public health, and their guidance is informed by Center for Disease Control (CDC) guidelines, FDOH, and our SAFER epidemiology team.
 You may be referred to make a telehealth appointment at UHS or with your primary care physician if you develop symptoms or if your symptoms worsen during your illness.
 While you are recovering or quarantining, SAFER connects you with support available on campus.

 When will I be cleared to return to campus?

 FSU utilizes CDC criteria to determine when those who are positive or exposed may return to normal campus activities.

 - If you are a student who has been exposed but does not develop symptoms, SAFER will stay in touch with you and let you know when you may resume normal campus activities.

-- If you are a student with symptoms under the care of UHS, UHS will let you know when you may return to campus activities.
+- If you are a student with symptoms seen by UHS, they will report your information to the department of health to determine when you can return to campus activities.

 - If you are an employee, SAFER will stay in touch with you and let you know when you are approved to return to campus in accordance with HR policy.